-Cyber Monday does not always yield the biggest profits.
-In fact, it usually happens on a Monday later on in December, mainly because online shoppers have to wait to receive their purchase at least one week in advance in order to have their package arrive by Christmas.
 Since its inception, online consumers have started to spread the word about Cyber Monday.
 Between 2006 and 2011, online sales doubled to over 1.2 billion dollars on Cyber Monday.
-The success of Cyber Monday has made itself known in other countries, including Canada, the United Kingdom, and others European countries, so much that they have started offering deals on this day to capitalize on the trend.
+The success of Cyber Monday has made itself known all around the world, including Canada, the United Kingdom, and all over Europe.

 Many online retailers have taken advantage of this upsurge in consumer spending by offering discounts, incentives, savings options, and free shipping.
 Shop.org originally coined “Cyber Monday” as a marketing term to promote business on an already busy day.
 Online retail stores have not limited their sales and discounts only for Cyber Monday; however, they certainly have started to capitalize on its popularity by marketing early in the season.
 While Cyber Monday offers unbeatable discounts, online retailers will still promote sales throughout the holiday season.